 |Notes on event|

-On 21 Nov 1939 the Ste.
-Claire struck a mine laid by U-16 on 23 October and sank 10 miles southeast of Folkestone.
+On 21 November 1939 the Ste.
+Claire struck a mine laid by U-16 on 23 October and sank about 10 miles southeast of Folkestone.
 The former owner M. Pannequin was on board and died, when his ship sank.